 One woman filed a suit against Bard after her G2 filter, which was implanted in 2006, fractured and migrated to her heart two years later.
 This caused ongoing heart issues, and as she declined to have heart surgery to remove the fragment, she will be on blood thinners the rest of her life.
 She claims that Bard failed to warn physicians of G2's risks and misrepresented the device as being safe.

 Another man filed a claim against Bard in 2011, as the case above, where a G2 filter fractured after being in place for two years.
 The pieces went to various parts of her body, damaging her heart and lungs.
-She claims she has suffered loss of a normal life, pain, suffering, disability, disfigurement, impairment, emotional trauma, and loss of consortium.
+She claims she has suffered a loss of a normal life, pain, suffering, disability, disfigurement, impairment, emotional trauma, and loss of consortium.
 She alleges that Bard was negligent in the design, and misrepresented the filter as being safe and effective.

 In 2010, a man had a Cook IVC filter put in place after having knee surgery.
 In 2014, the device fractured and migrated to his heart, causing him to lose consciousness while driving and requiring three surgeries.
 His claim against Cook alleges recklessly designing, testing, and manufacturing the Celect filter.